 Water, as it flows majestically into your bathroom sink, is relatively “free”.
 I mean sure, you pay for it monthly.
 But you’re using it to brush your teeth and wash your face in any case.

 Why not run it through that glorious beard as well?

-They don’t usually notice a significant increase in the “oiliness” or “greasiness” or their beard.
-It looks full, it looks healthy, it looks well-nourished.
+You may not notice a significant increase in the “oiliness” or “greasiness” of the beard.

 Disadvantages Of Washing A Beard With Water Only

 1. It can be difficult to wash out certain products